On two group functors extending Schur multipliers: Some isomorphisms

-The next proposition considers the finite groups all whose Sylow subgroups are cyclic; these groups have been classified by H\"older \cite[10.1.10]{Rob82}.
-Note that every group of square-free order has this property, and the proportion of square-free group orders among all possible group orders is $1/\zeta(2)\approx 0.61$.
+The next result considers the finite groups all whose Sylow subgroups are cyclic, see \cite[10.1.10]{Rob82}.
+Note that every group of square-free order has this property.

 \begin{proposition} Let $G$ be a group all whose Sylow subgroups are cyclic, that is, where $|G|=mn$ with $m$ odd, and $0\leq r<m$ with $r^n\equiv 1\bmod m$ and $\gcd(m,n(r-1))=1$.
-Then $G$ has trivial Schur multiplier, hence $\tilde K(G,3)=K(G,3)$, and the following hold. \begin{ithm} \item The group $G$ has AI-automorphisms if and only if $G$ is abelian, or $n$ is even, $r^2\equiv 1\bmod m$, and $\gcd(r+1,m)\ne 1$. \item If $G$ is square-free, then $G$ has AI-automorphisms if and only if $G$ has a cyclic $2'$-Hall subgroup. \item The group $G$ satisfies $\tilde K(G,3)\cong \tau(G)$ if and only if $G$ has AI-automorphisms. \end{ithm} \end{proposition} \begin{proof} It follows from H\"older's classification \cite[10.1.10]{Rob82} that the finite groups all whose Sylow subgroups are cyclic are exactly the groups having a presentation as in the proposition.
+Then $G$ has trivial Schur multiplier, hence $\tilde K(G,3)=K(G,3)$, and the following hold. \begin{ithm} \item The group $G$ has AI-automorphisms if and only if $r^2\equiv 1\bmod m$. \item If $G$ is square-free, then $G$ has AI-automorphisms if and only if $G$ has a cyclic $2'$-Hall subgroup. \item The group $G$ satisfies $\tilde K(G,3)\cong \tau(G)$ if and only if $G$ has AI-automorphisms. \end{ithm} \end{proposition} \begin{proof} It follows from H\"older's classification \cite[10.1.10]{Rob82} that the finite groups all whose Sylow subgroups are cyclic are exactly the groups having a presentation as in the proposition.
 It follows from \cite[Corollary 2.1.3]{Kap} that $G$ has trivial Schur multiplier, hence $\tilde K(G,3)=K(G,3)$ by definition.
 If $G$ is abelian, then $G$ is cyclic and Theorem \ref{thm:epi2} proves the claim where the AI-automorphism is inversion.
-Thus, in the following we assume that $G$ is non-abelian. \begin{iprf} \item Note that $[a,b]=a^{r-1}$, so $G'=\langle a\rangle$.
-Thus, $G$ has an AI-automorphism if and only if there exist $u,v$ with $\gcd(u,m)=1$ such that $b^{-1}a^v$ and $a^u$ satisfy the relations of $b$ and $a$ in $G$.
+The condition $\gcd(m,n(r-1))=1$ guarantees that $r\ne 1$, hence $G$ is abelian if and only if $r=0$ and $m=1$; note that in this case $r^2\equiv 1\bmod m$ holds trivially.
+Thus, in the following we assume that $G$ is non-abelian, that is, $r>1$. \begin{iprf} \item Note that $[a,b]=a^{r-1}$, so $G'=\langle a\rangle$.
+If $G$ has an AI-automorphism, then there exist $u,v$ with $\gcd(u,m)=1$ such that $b^{-1}a^v$ and $a^u$ satisfy the relations of $b$ and $a$ in $G$.
 The conjugacy relation forces $a^b=a^{b^{-1}}$, that is, $r^2\equiv 1\bmod m$.
-Together with $r^n\equiv 1\bmod m$ and the assumption that $G$ is non-abelian, we deduce that $n$ is even and $b^2$ acts trivially on $a$.
-In this case, $(b,a)\mapsto (b^{-1},a)$ describes an AI-automorphism of $G$.
+Conversely, if $r^2\equiv 1\bmod m$, then $(b,a)\mapsto (b^{-1},a)$ describes an AI-automorphism of $G$.